-If the project is a collaboration, provide the following information on a separate page as a supplement to the cover page.
+If the application is part of a collaboration, provide the following information on a separate page as a supplement to the cover page.

-- List all collaborating institutions by name with each institution's PI on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the collaboration. - Include a description of each collaborating institution's facilities, equipment, and resources that will be made available to the collaborative group. - If applicable, explain how students and junior researchers will be trained and mentored by the collaborators. - Include a table modeled on the following chart providing summary budget information from all collaborating institutions.
+- List all collaborating institutions by name with each institution's principal investigator on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the collaboration. - Include a description of each collaborating institution's facilities, equipment, and resources that will be made available to the collaborative group. - If applicable, explain how students and junior researchers will be trained and mentored by the collaborators. - Include a table modeled on the following chart providing summary budget information from all collaborating institutions.
 Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.

-Names Institution Year 1 Budget Year 3 Budget
+Names Institution Year 1 Budget Year 2 Budget Year 3 Budget Total Budget

+Lead

+PI

+Co-

+PI

+Co-

-Lead PI
+PI

-Co-PI

-Co-PI

-Co-PI
+Co-

-Example budget table (\$ in thousands)
+PI Example budget table (\$ in thousands)